parislab-ucla/Onboarding/MD_bootcamp/1-Hoffman2_Cluster/1-Hoffman2-get-started.md

 ## Data transfer
-check [this page](https://www.hoffman2.idre.ucla.edu/Using-H2/Data-transfer.html#) for more information
+Check [this page](https://www.hoffman2.idre.ucla.edu/Using-H2/Data-transfer.html#) for more information
-1. If you are familiar with linux command, you can use it
+1. If you are familiar with linux command, you can skip the following
-2. If you prefer File Explore or Finder style, you need to download a tool.
+2. If you prefer File Explore (Windows) or Finder (Mac OS) style, you need to download a tool.
-   I recommend FileZilla (example below), but you can use CyberDuck
+   I recommend FileZilla (example below), but you can use CyberDuck.
 3. Download [FileZilla](https://filezilla-project.org/)
 4. To connect to your Hoffman2 account
    1. Go >File > Site Manager